Open Air Theatre

 A major revival of the 'New York, New York' musical On The Town in London for a strictly limited six week season

-The cast features Danny Mac as 'Gabey', Fred Haig as 'Chip' and Jeremy Taylor as 'Ozzie', Siena Kelly as 'Ivy', Lizzy Connolly as 'Hildy', Miriam-Teak Lee as 'Claire', Maggie Steed as 'Madame Dilly' and Naoko Mori as 'Lucy Schmeeler'.
+The cast features Danny Mac as 'Gabey', Jacob Maynard as 'Chip' and Samuel Edwards as 'Ozzie', Siena Kelly as 'Ivy', Lizzy Connolly as 'Hildy', Miriam-Teak Lee as 'Claire', Maggie Steed as 'Madame Dilly', Naoko Mori as 'Lucy Schmeeler' and Mark Heenehan as 'the Judge'.
 Directed and choreographed by Drew McOnie with designs by Peter McKintosh, lighting by Howard Hudson and sound by Nick Lidster.
 Music by Leonard Bernstein, book and lyrics by Betty Comden and Adolph Green, based on an idea by Jerome Robbins.

 The weather Every theatre performance is unique, but this is especially the case here at the Open Air Theatre where both the stage and auditorium seating are completely uncovered and open to the elements.
 It is therefore best to come prepared for all types of weather.
 It is particularly important to bring a jumper for the end of evening performances.
 Bad weather may mean that performances have to be stopped and be re-started but, on average, 94% of performances are completed each season.
 In the event that the performance is abandoned due to bad weather, no refunds are given, but you can exchange your tickets for a future performance.
 Performances are never cancelled prior to the start time.
 Please speak to a member of staff on the evening.

-On The Town in London at the Open Air Theatre Regent's Park public previews from 19 May 2017, opens on 25 May 2017 and closes on 1 July 2017
+On The Town in London at the Open Air Theatre Regent's Park previewed from 19 May 2017, opened on 31 May 2017 and closes on 1 July 2017

 On the Town - 1st London Revival by the English National Opera 2005 and 2007